rachitMountBlueLearning/Rachit_IPL_Project/README.md

 Refer [here](#output) to see the output for perticular problem.

+### 10. Check the plots for the outputs:

+Click the [here](localhost:8000/../src/public/index.html) to check out the output plots for all the four questions.
+You can checkout the [results section](#results) for more information on the webpage and plots.

 ## Directory Structure

 Following is the directory structure of the project and its description: